 Edit the hosts file on Windows

-Modify the hosts file on Linux
+Edit the hosts file on Linux

 Manage the hosts file on MacOS

-If by any chance you’ve changed your mind and want to unblock any restricted websites, you are always welcome to modify your hosts file again.
+If by any chance you’ve changed your mind and want to unblock any restricted websites, you are always welcome to edit your hosts file again.
 Simply select and delete the address you need to access or the whole list.
 Save your changes and restart the browser.
 The website you wish to access is available again.

 Hosts file ad blocking is a relatively simple and effective way to protect yourself from annoying and malicious ads.
 Try it out today!